ircv3/ircv3-specifications/specification/metadata-3.2.md

 `METADATA <Target> CLEAR`

 The server MUST respond with one `RPL_KEYVALUE` event per cleared key and one `RPL_METADATAEND` event.

+Servers MAY omit certain metadata, which is considered not settable by the requesting user, or replace it with `ERR_KEYNOPERMISSION`.

 It is an error for users to use this subcommand on targets for which they lack authorization from the server.
 Servers MAY reject this subcommand for channels, using `ERR_KEYNOPERMISSION` with an asterisk (`*`) in the `<Key>` field.

+*Errors*: `ERR_KEYNOPERMISSION`

 ## Metadata Notifications